jamesoyanna/QuidaxBook-App/README.md

 - I also have assumed that the data may not be persisted in local storage.
 So when a book item is added to the cart, on the refresh of the application, the value of the cart state gets reinitialized and its state is set back to zero.

+### How I manage the application state:
+First, I created the cart context, which I use to create provide my application state and functions across different components.

+I used the useContext hooks to access my state in the component I need it.

 ## My Approach to the challenge:
 I created the project using create-react-app, a popular command-line tool that enables me to set up react applications with zero or minimal configuration and setup.